network-for-good/sso_admin_manager_api/README.md

 To obtain the id, first request a list of users using the list end point and passing the appropriate query

-The post must include a JSON packet with the information to be updated.
+The PUT/PATCH must include a JSON packet with the information to be updated.
 It can include email, first_name, last_name:

 ````
 { email: "email.example.com", last_name: "Smith"}